winery/winery/docs/dev/index.md

 ### Faster Redeployment

 It takes a few seconds until the whole application is redeployed.
-You can use JRebel ( http://www.jrebel.com ) for hot code replacement in the Tomcat in Eclipse.
+You can use [JRebel](http://www.jrebel.com) for hot code replacement in the Tomcat in Eclipse.

 ## Miscellaneous Hints

 ### Generating the Right Output

-*	If necessary, set the content type of the JSP: <%@page contentType="image/svg+xml; charset=utf-8" %>
+* If necessary, set the content type of the JSP: `<%@page contentType="image/svg+xml; charset=utf-8" %>`
   * Otherwise, answer is plain text (and not XML)

-*	XML documents have to contain the header <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
+* XML documents have to contain the header `<?xml version="1.0" encoding="UTF-8" standalone="yes"?>`
-  *		standalone=yes means that there is no external DTD
+ * `standalone=yes` means that there is no external DTD
-  *		eleminates parsing errors in firefox
+ * eleminates parsing errors in FireFox

 ### Trouble shooting IntelliJ